mingW27/human-regeneration/README.md

 # human-regeneration
-Science fiction: human regeneration centre
+This is the science fiction: human regeneration centre